ourownstory/neural_prophet/README.md

 A Neural Network based Time-Series model, inspired by [Facebook Prophet](https://github.com/facebook/prophet) and [AR-Net](https://github.com/ourownstory/AR-Net), built on PyTorch.

 ## Documentation
 The [documentation page](http:/neuralprophet.com) may not we entirely up to date.
 Docstrings should be reliable, please refer to those when in doubt.
-We are working on an improved documentation.
+We are working on an improved documentation at the [neuralprophet-docs repository](https://github.com/ourownstory/neuralprophet-docs).
+We appreciate any help to improve and update the docs.

 For a visual introduction to NeuralProphet, [view this presentation](notes/NeuralProphet_Introduction.pdf).